jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 | showA()    | Empty.               |

-When we climb environments to print `a` this time, we find it in the Block scope, so `block` is printed instead.
+Now when `showA()` print `a`, it finds `a` in the Block scope, so `block` is printed.

-There are a few ways to approach this, but some require making extensive modifications to our existing implementation.
-Nystrom opts for an educational (albeit inefficient) approach which works with what we've got.
+There are a few ways to fix this, but some require extensively modifying our existing implementation.
+Nystrom opts for an educational - albeit inefficient - approach which works with what we've got.

 ## Semantic Analysis